 Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 If the honest answer is no, you are not alone.
-A University of Reading blind study found that AI-generated exam submissions went undetected 94% of the time and often earned higher grades than real student work (Scarfe et al., 2024).
+A University of Reading blind study found that AI-generated exam submissions went undetected 94% of the time and scored, on average, half a grade boundary higher than real student work (Scarfe et al., 2024).
 That finding should stop every educator in their tracks.
 It means that across disciplines, polished output no longer proves learning.
-A beautifully written essay, a technically correct lab report, a professional-looking marketing plan—none of these reliably signal that a student understands anything at all.
+A beautifully written essay, a technically correct lab report, a professional-looking marketing plan: none of these reliably signal that a student understands anything at all.

 ARAD 2.0: AI-Responsive Assignment Design for Human Learning is my answer to that problem.
-It is a goal-first, research-backed framework for designing assessments that use, limit, or restrict AI in ways that preserve learning, reveal thinking, strengthen judgment, and maintain fairness.
-It evolves the original ARAD framework I published in 2023 by replacing a binary AI model with a three-mode continuum, elevating process evidence and verification to core design principles, adding equity safeguards, and grounding every element in established learning science.
+It is a goal-first, research-backed framework for designing assessments that restrict, limit, collaborate with, or require AI in ways that preserve learning, reveal thinking, strengthen judgment, and maintain fairness.
+It evolves the original ARAD framework I published in 2023 by replacing a binary AI model with a four-mode continuum, elevating process evidence and verification to core design principles, adding equity safeguards, and grounding every element in established learning science.

-This is not a short read.
-ARAD 2.0 is a comprehensive framework, and I am going to walk through all of it: the theoretical foundation, the six core principles, the three assignment modes, the five-step GOALS design process, four fully worked redesign examples, an AI literacy primer, answers to the most common faculty objections, and a practical implementation guide.
+This is a long article.
+ARAD 2.0 is a comprehensive framework, and I am going to walk through all of it: the theoretical foundation, the six core principles, the four assignment modes, the five-step GOALS design process, an eight-dimension rubric, five fully worked redesign examples, a faculty AI-literacy prerequisite, an AI literacy primer for students, a diagnostics and mode-switching guide, a programmatic layer for department chairs, answers to the most common faculty objections, and a practical implementation guide.
 If you are a faculty member, instructional designer, department chair, or academic administrator trying to figure out how to design assignments that actually work in 2026 and beyond, this is the article to bookmark.

 The Core Claim

-The question is not whether AI is present.
-The question is whether the assignment preserves the cognitive agency students need to learn.
-If AI performs the thinking an assignment claims to measure, the assessment loses validity—regardless of how polished the output looks.
+The real question for every assignment is whether it preserves the cognitive agency students need to learn, with or without AI in the workflow.
+If AI performs the thinking an assignment claims to measure, the assessment loses validity, regardless of how polished the output looks.

 From ARAD to ARAD 2.0: Why the Framework Needed to Evolve

 The original ARAD framework, published in 2023, introduced a five-step model captured by the mnemonic GOALS: Goal, Openness, Adapt, Link, Study.
-It gave faculty a practical way to move from panic to design, centering assignment decisions on learning objectives rather than AI policy.
+It gave faculty a practical way to move from panic to design, grounding assignment decisions in learning objectives.
 The original model made two core contributions.
-First, it insisted on goal-first design—AI decisions follow the learning objective, not the other way around.
-This aligns with Backward Design (Wiggins & McTighe, 2005) and with UNESCO and OECD guidance that AI use should be driven by pedagogical intent.
+First, it insisted on goal-first design: the learning objective drives every AI decision.
+This aligns with Backward Design (Wiggins & McTighe, 2005) and with UNESCO (2023) and OECD (2023) guidance that AI use should be driven by pedagogical intent.
 Second, it introduced a two-path model distinguishing between AI-Integrated assignments (where AI supports learning) and AI-Resistant assignments (where AI would short-circuit it).
 That binary helped faculty act quickly and see that both stances are pedagogically valid.
+ARAD 2.0 expands this into a four-mode continuum that also recognizes disciplines where skilled use of AI is the learning goal.

 But the landscape has shifted dramatically.
 Five developments drove the need for ARAD 2.0: